dillmo/Awesomenauts-AI-Build-System/README.md

     * fixme/ -- Files related to failed patches.
         * README.md -- Instructions for fixing patches.
 * dependencies/ -- Dependencies not found in the game's *ExampleAIs* folder.
+    * old/ -- Holds backups of dependencies in case patches break.
 * release/ -- Contains zip files for distribution.
 * bin/ -- Contains AI build files.
 In most cases, this can be ignored.
 However, you can have a look inside after building if you are curious.

 Usage
 -----
+*WARNING*: please run all scripts for this tool from it's root directory.
+If you do not, it will not now where to place files.
 1. Upon downloading the AI Build System, you should extract it to somewhere on your computer.
 The location does not matter, and this can be moved later on.
+   Do not rename the folder.
 2. Upon extracting the Build System, you should notice that some files and directories are missing.
 Run *script/bootstrap.sh* to create them.
 3. Edit *config.yml* in an editor of your choice.
 Do not proceed until you are